The College of Agriculture, Food Science, & Sustainable Systems currently offers the following graduate degrees:

 Masters of Science in Aquaculture & Aquatic Sciences

-The Division of Aquaculture and Aquatic Sciences, and the Division of Mathematics and Sciences at Kentucky State University offer a Master of Science Degree in Aquaculture/Aquatic Sciences.
+The Division of Aquaculture and Aquatic Sciences, and the College of Agriculture, Food Science and Sustainable Systems at Kentucky State University offer a Master of Science Degree in Aquaculture/Aquatic Sciences.
 Aquaculture is the rearing of aquatic organisms under controlled or semi-controlled conditions.

 Interest in Aquaculture has increased worldwide as fish consumption has increased concurrently with decreasing catches of wild fish.
 In Kentucky and the southern United States, aquaculture production focuses on raising freshwater species commercially.
 The curriculum meets criteria established by the University Programs Standards Committee of the American Fisheries Society for Fish Culture Specializations.